stutlerk/ihs-website/_apcs/projects/proj1.md

 - Echo the expression that was input and print the result (see "Output" above).
 - Ask for another expression and repeat.

 The program should continue through this loop until the user types "quit."
 You should ignore case when checking the input (i.e. "quit," "QUIT," "Quit," and "qUiT," among others, should all end the program).
+Once the user types quit, the program should print a goodbye message and terminate.

 ### Implementation Details